chetanism/cordova-plugin-deeplinks2/README.md

 # Cordova Deeplinks Plugin

-**NOTE:** This is a fork from the original cordova plugin "cordova-deeplinks" that in turn is a fork from "cordova-universal-links-plugin"
+**NOTE:** This is a fork from the original cordova plugin "cordova-plugin-deeplinks" that in turn is a fork from "cordova-deeplinks" that in turn is a fork from "cordova-universal-links-plugin"

+***What's new*** This fork addresses the issue: https://github.com/e-imaxina/cordova-plugin-deeplinks/issues/15

 This Cordova plugin adds support for opening an application from the browser when user clicks on the link.
 Better known as:
 - [Universal Links on iOS](https://developer.apple.com/library/ios/documentation/General/Conceptual/AppSearch/UniversalLinks.html)